build2/cxx20-modules-examples/README.md

 # C++20 Modules Examples

-NOTE: this `named-only` branch contains a subset of examples found in the `master` branch.
-It doesn't contain examples of header units and examples of named modules have been modified to `#include` instead of `import` headers.
+NOTE: this `named-only-import-std` branch contains a subset of examples found in the `master` branch.
+It doesn't contain examples of header units and examples of named modules have been modified to `import std` instead of `import` headers (see also `named-only` branch which rather `#include`s headers).

 This repository contains a number of examples that demonstrate various C++20 modules features and their support in `build2`.
 For a discussion of the demonstrated functionality see [Complete C++20 Modules Support with GCC](https://build2.org/blog/build2-cxx20-modules-gcc.xhtml).

-Note: requires GCC 12 (or later) or Clang 16 (or later).
+Note: requires Clang 17 (or later) with `libc++`.

 [`hello-module`][hello-module]                                 -- module example